YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZEO[F] contains a truth-valued expression indicating whether the last READ operation reached the end-of-file. $ZEOF equals TRUE (1) at EOF and FALSE (0) at other positions.

-YottaDB/GT.M does not maintain $ZEOF for terminal devices.
+YottaDB does not maintain $ZEOF for terminal devices.

 $ZEOF refers to the end-of-file status of the current device.
 Therefore, exercise care in sequencing USE commands and references to $ZEOF.

-YottaDB/GT.M does not permit the SET or NEW command to modify $ZEOF.
+YottaDB does not permit the SET or NEW command to modify $ZEOF.

-For more information on $ZEOF, refer to the "Input/Output Processing" chapter.
+For more information on $ZEOF, refer to the `"Input/Output Processing" chapter <https://docs.yottadb.com/ProgrammersGuide/ioproc.html>`_.

 --------------------
 $ZERROR
 --------------------

-$ZE[RROR] is supposed to hold the application-specific error-code corresponding to the YottaDB/GT.M error-code stored in $ECODE/$ZSTATUS (see “$ECode” and “$ZStatus”).
+$ZE[RROR] is supposed to hold the application-specific error-code corresponding to the YottaDB error-code stored in $ECODE/$ZSTATUS (see “$ECode” and “$ZStatus”).

 $ZERROR contains a default value of "Unprocessed $ZERROR, see $ZSTATUS" at process startup.

 $ZERROR can be SET but not NEWed.

-The mapping of a YottaDB/GT.M error-code to the application-specific error-code is achieved as follows.
-Whenever YottaDB/GT.M encounters an error, $ECODE/$ZSTATUS gets set first.
+The mapping of a YottaDB error-code to the application-specific error-code is achieved as follows.
+Whenever YottaDB encounters an error, $ECODE/$ZSTATUS gets set first.
 It then invokes the code that $ZYERROR points to if it is not null.
 It is intended that the code invoked by $ZYERROR use the value of $ZSTATUS to select or construct a value to which it SETs $ZERROR.
-If an error is encountered by the attempt to execute the code specified in $ZYERROR, YottaDB/GT.M sets $ZERROR to the error status encountered.
-If $ZYERROR is null, YottaDB/GT.M does not change the value of $ZERROR.
-In all cases, YottaDB/GT.M proceeds to return control to the code specified by $ETRAP/$ZTRAP or device EXCEPTION whichever is applicable.
+If an error is encountered by the attempt to execute the code specified in $ZYERROR, YottaDB sets $ZERROR to the error status encountered.
+If $ZYERROR is null, YottaDB does not change the value of $ZERROR.
+In all cases, YottaDB proceeds to return control to the code specified by $ETRAP/$ZTRAP or device EXCEPTION whichever is applicable.
 For details, see “$ZYERror”.

 -------------------
 $ZGBLDIR
 -------------------

 $ZG[BLDIR] contains the value of the current Global Directory filename.
-When $ZGBLDIR specifies an invalid or inaccessible file, YottaDB/GT.M cannot successfully perform database operations.
+When $ZGBLDIR specifies an invalid or inaccessible file, YottaDB cannot successfully perform database operations.

-YottaDB/GT.M initializes $ZGBLDIR to the translation of the environment variable gtmgbldir.
+YottaDB initializes $ZGBLDIR to the translation of the environment variable gtmgbldir.
 The value of the gtmgbldir environment variable may include a reference to another environment variable.
-If gtmgbldir is not defined, YottaDB/GT.M initializes $ZGBLDIR to null.
-When $ZGBLDIR is null, YottaDB/GT.M constructs a file name for the Global Directory using the name $gtmgbldir and the extension .gld in the current working directory.
+If gtmgbldir is not defined, YottaDB initializes $ZGBLDIR to null.
+When $ZGBLDIR is null, YottaDB constructs a file name for the Global Directory using the name $gtmgbldir and the extension .gld in the current working directory.

 $ZGBLDIR is a read-write Intrinsic Special Variable, (i.e., it can appear on the left side of the equal sign (=) in the argument to the SET command).
-SET $ZGBLDIR="" causes YottaDB/GT.M to assign $ZGBLDIR to the translation of gtmgbldir if that environment variable is defined.
-If it is not defined, then SET $ZGBLDIR="" causes YottaDB/GT.M to construct a file name using the name $gtmgbldir.gld in the current directory.
-YottaDB/GT.M permits $ZGBLDIR to be NEW'd.
+SET $ZGBLDIR="" causes YottaDB to assign $ZGBLDIR to the translation of gtmgbldir if that environment variable is defined.
+If it is not defined, then SET $ZGBLDIR="" causes YottaDB to construct a file name using the name $gtmgbldir.gld in the current directory.
+YottaDB permits $ZGBLDIR to be NEW'd.
 A $ZGBLDIR value may include an environment variable.

-SETting $ZGBLDIR also causes YottaDB/GT.M to attempt to open the specified file.
-If the file name is invalid or the file is inaccessible, YottaDB/GT.M triggers an error without changing the value of $ZGBLDIR.
+SETting $ZGBLDIR also causes YottaDB to attempt to open the specified file.
+If the file name is invalid or the file is inaccessible, YottaDB triggers an error without changing the value of $ZGBLDIR.

 To establish a value for $ZGBLDIR outside of M, use the appropriate shell command to assign a translation to gtmgbldir.
-Defining gtmgbldir provides a convenient way to use the same Global Directory during a session where you repeatedly invoke and leave YottaDB/GT.M.
+Defining gtmgbldir provides a convenient way to use the same Global Directory during a session where you repeatedly invoke and leave YottaDB.

-Changes to the value of $ZGBLDIR during a YottaDB/GT.M invocation only last for the current invocation and do not change the value of gtmgbldir.
+Changes to the value of $ZGBLDIR during a YottaDB invocation only last for the current invocation and do not change the value of gtmgbldir.

 Example: